code4lib/code-of-conduct/code_of_conduct.md

 1. Initial Incident

-    If you are being harassed, notice that someone else is being harassed, or have any other concerns, please inform the offender that he/she has affected you negatively.
+    If you are being harassed, notice that someone else is being harassed, or have any other concerns, __and you feel comfortable speaking with the offender__, please inform the offender that he/she has affected you negatively.
 Oftentimes, the offending behavior is unintentional, and the accidental offender and offended will resolve the incident by having that initial discussion.

+    Code4Lib recognizes that there are many reasons speaking directly to the offender may not be workable for you (including but not limited to unfamiliarity with the conference or its participants, lack of spoons, and concerns for personal safety).
+If you don't feel comfortable speaking directly with the offender for any reason, skip straight to step 2.

 2. Escalation

-    If the offender insists that he/she did not offend, or if offender is actively harassing you, then you will need a third party to step in.
+    If the offender insists that he/she did not offend, if offender is actively harassing you, or if direct engagement is not a good option for you at this time, then you will need a third party to step in.

     If you are at a conference or other event, find the event organizer or staff person.
 For #c4l13, that would be Francis Kayiwa.
 If you can't find